-On November 15, we will observe the first day of the 40-day Nativity/Advent Fast, meant to prepare us for the advent of the Son of God in the flesh.
-For some/many of us, this might very well catch us unaware and unprepared.
-However, as the saying goes, “it is what it is,” and so the Church calendar directs us to enter into this sacred season on that day.
-This indicates an intensification of the perennial “battle of the calendars” in which every Orthodox Christian is engaged—consciously or unconsciously.
+Today, Wednesday November 15, we will observe the first day of the 40-day Nativity/Advent Fast, meant to prepare us for the advent of the Son of God in the flesh, celebrated on December 25.
+(The Western observance is from the four Advent Sundays before Christmas).
+For some/many of us this might very well catch us unaware and unprepared.
+However, as the saying goes, “it is what it is,” and so the church calendar directs us to enter into this sacred season today.

-Yet, as our society counts down the remaining shopping days until Christmas; and as our spending is seen as almost a patriotic act of contributing to the build-up of our failing economy; and as we want to “fit in” – especially for the sake of our children – we also are prone (or just waiting) to unleash the “consumer within,” always alert to the joys of shopping, spending and accumulating.
-When one adds in the unending “entertainment” designed to create a holiday season atmosphere, it can all become rather overwhelming.
+Yet, as our society counts down the remaining shopping days until Christmas; and as our spending is seen as almost a patriotic act of contributing to the build-up of our failing economy; and as we want to “fit in” – especially for the sake of our children – we also are prone (or just waiting) to unleash the “consumer within” always alert to the joys of shopping, spending and accumulating.
+When you add in the unending “entertainment” that is designed to create a holiday season atmosphere, it can all get rather overwhelming.

 Certainly, these are some of the joys of family life, and we feel a deep satisfaction when we surround our children with the warmth and security that the sharing of gifts brings to our domestic lives.
-Perhaps, though, we can be vigilant about knowing when “enough is enough”—or even better, when “enough is a feast.”
-An awareness – combined with sharing—of those who have next to nothing is also a way of overcoming our own self-absorption and expanding our notion of the “neighbor.”
+Perhaps, though, we can be vigilant about knowing when “enough is enough;” or even better that “enough is a feast.”
+An awareness — combined with sharing — of those who have next to nothing is also a way of overcoming our own self-absorption and expanding our notion of the “neighbor.”

 The final question always returns us to the question that Jesus asked of his initial disciples: “Who do you say that I am?”
-If we, together with Saint Peter, confess that Jesus is “the Christ, the Son of the Living God,” then we know where we stand as the “battle of the calendars” intensifies for the next 40 days.
+If we confess together with St. Peter that Jesus is "the Christ, the Son of the living God", then we know where we stand as the “battle of the calendars” intensifies for the next forty days.